Bad Girls series 7

 The seventh series of British drama series Bad Girls premiered on ITV on 10 May 2005.
 The series concluded on 19 December 2005 with a Christmas Special.
 Series Seven consists of thirteen episodes.

 This series sees the departure of several of its regular cast, including Tristan Sturrock, Philip McGough, Tracey Wilkinson, and Jack Ellis.
 The sixth series was intended to be Ellis' last, however he agreed to return for one last series.
 It also marks the final series for James Gaddas as a regular cast member, as he returned at the beginning of the eighth series in a guest role.

 The seventh series also sees the introduction of Nicola Stapleton (Janine Nebeski), Rebecca Hazlewood (Arun Palmer), Liz May Brice (Pat Kerrigan), Laura Rogers (Sheena Williams), Andrew Scarborough (Kevin Spiers) and Ellie Haddington (Joy Masterton) respectively.

+A storyline which concluded the previous series, involving the fate of Kris Yates (Jennifer Ness) and Selena Geeson (Charlotte Lucas), was not resolved, nor were the characters mentioned.